Free UCAT Bootcamp

 It is essential viewing for anyone who is serious about getting into medicine.

-MedEntry will be running free information sessions in capital cities from November 2020 onwards.
+MedEntry will be running free information sessions in various cities.

 Each MedEntry UCAT Bootcamp covers:

-- How to Secure Your Place in Medical School
+- Tips From Dr Ray on How to Secure Your Place in Medicine

 - Step-by-Step Breakdown of UCAT